-FENET: The OSA-Express FENET attaches to the System z9 or zSeries through the appropriate Ethernet networking equipment to either a 100 Mbps or 10 Mbps Ethernet LAN and operates in either half- or full-duplex mode.
+FENET: The OSA-Express FENET attaches to the zSeries through the appropriate Ethernet networking equipment to either a 100 Mbps or 10 Mbps Ethernet LAN and operates in either half- or full-duplex mode.
 A FENET OSA-Express supports auto-negotiation.